I Know What You Did Last Summer: Critical response

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 44% based on 73 reviews, with an average rating of 5.40/10.
+On review aggregator Rotten Tomatoes, the film holds an approval rating of 47% based on 118 reviews, with an average rating of 5.40/10.
 The site's critics consensus reads: "A by-the-numbers slasher that arrived a decade too late, the mostly tedious I Know What You Did Last Summer will likely only hook diehard fans of the genre."
-On Metacritic it has a weighted average score of 52 out of 100 based on reviews from 17 critics, indicating "mixed or average reviews".
-Audiences polled by CinemaScore gave the film an average grade of "B−" on an A+ to F scale.
+On Metacritic, it has a weighted average score of 52 out of 100 based on reviews from 17 critics, indicating "mixed or average" reviews.
+Audiences polled by CinemaScore gave the film an average grade of B− on an A+ to F scale.

-The film inevitably drew both positive and negative comparisons to Scream, also written by Williamson.
+The film drew both positive and negative comparisons to Scream, also written by Williamson.
 Mick LaSalle considered the movie inferior to its predecessor.
-Richard Harrington, on the other hand, cited IKWYDLS as superior to Scream; he described the newer picture as "... a smart and sharply-drawn genre-film with a moral center, and with a solid cast of young actors to hold it."
+Richard Harrington, on the other hand, cited I Know What You Did Last Summer as superior to Scream; he described the newer picture as "... a smart and sharply-drawn genre-film with a moral center, and with a solid cast of young actors to hold it."
 Derek Elley of Variety was also enthusiastic, calling the film a "polished genre piece with superior fright elements that should perform at better-than-average theatrical levels."
 Roger Ebert gave the movie one of four stars and wrote that "The best shot in this film is the first one.
 Not a good sign."
 Entertainment Weekly praised Jennifer Love Hewitt's performance, noting that she "knows how to scream with soul".

 Lawrence Van Gelder of The New York Times wrote of the picture: "This isn't real life.
 It's the grand guignol of I Know What You Did Last Summer, laying its claim to succeed Scream as a high-grossing and blood-drenched date-night crowd-pleaser.
 And why shouldn't it?"
 James Kendrick of the Q Network wrote that "Williamson's characters are all generic types; but they're still believable as people, and they react realistically according to the situations."
 Kendrick added that the film was "head and shoulders above earlier 'dead teenager' movies".